dojo/dojo.io/site/source/tutorials/006_deploying_to_production/index.md

 {% task 'Create a production build.' %}

 Creating a production build of a Dojo 2 application is straightforward.
 We have actually been creating an application for production throughout this tutorial series.
-If you have been following the tutorials locally, you have been using the `dojo build --watch` command to build the application and start a web-server to view the application as it developed.
+If you have been following the tutorials locally, you have been using the `dojo build -m dev -w memory -s` command to build the application and start a web-server to view the application as it developed.
 This version of the application is almost the same as what should be deployed to production.

 {% instruction 'Run the `dojo build` command.' %}

-The build command creates a new folder, `dist`, where all of the built files are located.
+The build command creates a new folder, `output/dist`, where all of the built files are located.
 Open that directory and examine `index.html`.
-This version of `index.html` is slightly different than the one in the `src` directory - the build process has added links to `main.css` and `src/main.js` so the application and its styling rules will be available.
+This version of `index.html` is slightly different than the one in the `src` directory - the build process has added links to `main.[hash].bundle.css` and `main.[hash].bundle.js` so the application and its styling rules will be available.

+Along with the `index.html` the directory contains two bundles, `main.[hash].bundle.js` and `runtime.[hash].bundle.js`.
+The runtime bundle contains all of code required by webpack to load the application and the main bundle contains all of the application source code.
+Both bundles have been transpiled to JavaScript, bundled, and [minified](http://bit.ly/2rVdhNk).
+This allows the application to be served as efficiently as possible. `main.[bundle].js.map` is used to allow developers to view the original source code when debugging the application.

-`main.css` contains the styling rules for the application's custom widgets as well as the `Button` and `TextInput` widgets that are used in the `WorkerForm`. `main.css.map` provides information that development tools use to map the styling rules in `main.css` to the original sources.
+`main.[hash].bundle.css` contains the styling rules for the application's custom widgets as well as the `Button` and `TextInput` widgets that are used in the `WorkerForm`. `main.[hash].bundle.css.map` provides information that development tools use to map the styling rules in `main.[hash].bundle.css` to the original sources.

-Finally, there is `report.html` in the `dist` directory.
+Finally, there is a report for each bundle in the `output/info` directory.
 Opening that in a browser reveals a page that looks like this:

 <p class="center">![build_stats](./resources/build_stats.png)</p>

 This interactive chart shows how much the build process was able to compress the source code.
 Hovering over different sections shows the individual resources that have been included in the build.

-Additionally, the `dist` folder contains three subdirectories.
-Two of those, `images` and `styles` are copies from the `src` directory.
-The third directory, `src`, contains two entries - `main.js` and `main.js.map`. `main.js` contains all of the application's source code after it has been transpiled to JavaScript, bundled, and [minified](http://bit.ly/2rVdhNk).
-This allows the application to be served as efficiently as possible. `main.js.map` is used to allow developers to view the original source code when debugging the application.

 Since all of the resources in the `dist` folder are optimized for use in production, deployment only involves copying the contents of the `dist` directory to the location that the web application expects them to be.